aselshall/gwh/lab.md

 Some of these equipment are not at the WCE but we can borrow them from TWS and ETI
 - General toolset
+- Bubble level
+- Car battery
 - Rollup measuing tapes and open-reel survey tapes
 - Total station
-- Portable concrete mixer
+- Portable concrete mixer (ETI)
-- Digging tools: Post digger, hand auger, San Angelo Bar
+- Digging tools: Post digger, hand auger, San Angelo Bar (TWS)
-- battery
-- secchi disk
+- Secchi disk (TWS)
-- multi-level sampler
+- Multi-level sampler (TWS)
-- wader
+- Wader (TWS)